DataStaxCodeSamples/datastax-tickdata-comparison/README.md

     mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup"

-To run the insert
+To run the insert for binary run the following

     mvn clean compile exec:java -Dexec.mainClass="com.datastax.tickdata.Main" (-DcontactPoints=<node0>)

-This will create 2 threads, 1 for binary inserts and 1 for tickdata inserts.
+To run the insert for clusterd tick data  run the following

+    mvn clean compile exec:java -Dexec.mainClass="com.datastax.tickdata.Main" -Dtype=tick (-DcontactPoints=<node0>)

+The default no of days of data is 20 but this can be changed by the adding the following -DnoOfDays=

 To read a ticker